skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     is a top priority that goes all the way up to the
     <a href="https://www.af.mil/News/Article-Display/Article/1801680/new-direction-for-female-specific-flight-equipment/">Secretary</a>,
     and <a href="https://www.stripes.com/news/us/new-bill-aims-to-get-better-fitting-equipment-to-women-in-the-military-1.609795">even Congress</a>.
-    Female pilots in particular lack consistent access to &mdash; or, at least, awareness of &mdash; properly-fitting tactical gear and equipment options, exposing them to serious injury or mission failure.
+    Female pilots in particular lack consistent access to — or, at least, awareness of — properly-fitting tactical gear and equipment options, exposing them to serious injury or mission failure.
   </p>